-Jasmine Florentine is an MIT-trained creative technologist and design engineer.
+Jasmine Florentine is an MIT-trained creative technologist and designer.

-I thrive in the early stages of design and R&D — exploring ideas through sketching, prototyping, and experimentation.
-Whether it’s humanoid robotics, immersive environments, wearable tech, or playful prototypes, the throughline is the same: I blend design, engineering, and storytelling to transform imagination into tangible, interactive experiences.
+I thrive in the early stages of design and R&D — exploring ideas through sketching, hands-on prototyping, and experimentation.
+Whether it’s humanoid robotics, immersive environments, wearable tech, or playful prototypes, I apply the same design thinking process: blending human-centered design, technology, and storytelling to transform ideas into tangible, interactive experiences.

 UNIT9 x Ford